Plumbing Sewer Backup & Drain — Santa Clara, CA

 - Call or schedule online.
 Book your sewer backup & drain in Santa Clara online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

-How much does sewer backup & drain cost in Santa Clara, CA?
+The real cost of sewer backup & drain in Santa Clara, CA

-Sewer backup & drain in Santa Clara is priced from $249, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+In Santa Clara, sewer backup & drain starts at $249 — a flat rate, put in writing before any work begins, with no hourly creep and no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing sewer backup & drain cost in Santa Clara?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in Santa Clara, CA choose us for sewer backup & drain
+Why Santa Clara, CA homeowners choose us for sewer backup & drain

 Santa Clara homeowners choose us for sewer backup & drain because we're genuinely local to Santa Clara County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in California's Mediterranean climate region.
 Looking for a sewer backup & drain company in Santa Clara, CA?
 That's exactly what we are — local, licensed, and accountable to Santa Clara County.